openhab/org.openhab.binding.zwave/doc/thermofloor/ztrm2_2_6.md

 ### Parameter 22: Temperature report interval

 Temperature report interval
-1. Value = 0, Reporting of temperature disabled
-2. Value = 1 - 32767, 1s - 32767s, default = 60s

-Time interval between consecutive temperature reports.
-Temperature reports can also be sent as a result of polling.
+<p&gt1.
+Value = 0, Reporting of temperature disabled<br /&gt2.
+Value = 1 - 32767, 1s - 32767s, default = 60s</p&gt <p&gtTime interval between consecutive temperature reports.<br /&gtTemperature reports can also be sent as a result of polling.</p&gt
 Values in the range 0 to 32767 may be set.

 The manufacturer defined default value is ```60```.